x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

     a done
     in main, a.done=true, b.done=true

-If you have cyclic module dependencies in your program, make sure to plan accordingly.
+If you have cyclic package dependencies in your program, make sure to plan accordingly.

-## Core Modules
+## Core packages

 <!--type=misc-->

-Node has several modules compiled into the binary.
-These modules are described in greater detail elsewhere in this documentation.
+Node has several packages compiled into the binary.
+These packages are described in greater detail elsewhere in this documentation.

-The core modules are defined in node's source in the `lib/` folder.
+The core packages are defined in node's source in the `lib/` folder.

-Core modules are always preferentially loaded if their identifier is passed to `require()`.
-For instance, `require('http')` will always return the built in HTTP module, even if there is a file by that name.
+Core packages are always preferentially loaded if their identifier is passed to `require()`.
+For instance, `require('http')` will always return the built in HTTP package, even if there is a file by that name.

-## File Modules
+## File packages

 <!--type=misc-->